MIJARC Europe: The 2000s

+The 2010s and 2020s

+During the 2010s, MIJARC Europe expanded its network and developed cooperation with youth organisations in countries including Armenia, Romania, and Malta.
+This contributed to broader exchanges between rural youth organisations from different parts of Europe.

+MIJARC Europe also increased its participation in Erasmus+ activities, particularly under Key Actions 1 and 3, and continued its cooperation with the European Youth Foundation.
+Through these programmes and partnerships, the organisation supported international learning opportunities, youth participation, advocacy, and cooperation among rural young people across Europe.

+The COVID-19 and Beyond

+During the COVID-19 pandemic, MIJARC Europe adapted its activities to online formats in response to restrictions on travel and in-person meetings.

+During this period, the organisation also participated in the Our Food Our Future project, coordinated by Christliche Initiative Romero (CIR) and supported through the European Commission’s DEAR Programme.
+The project focused on promoting more sustainable and rights-based food systems, including issues related to agroecology.

+As restrictions were lifted, MIJARC Europe resumed in-person activities and continued its work on youth participation, equality, inclusion, and the involvement of young people living in rural areas.

 Structure

 MIJARC Europe member movements have a "bottom-up" structure, starting at the grassroots level.
 Rural young people gather in local groups.
 Their leaders gather in regional (diocesan) boards, and some regional representatives gather at the national level (national board).

 MIJARC Europe itself is run by the Executive Board or European Team, composed of three to five elected representatives that can be proposed by member movements.

 The European Team is observed by the European Coordination, which is composed by one elected representative from each member movement, called European coordinator.

 At the top of decision-making is the General Assembly which is represented by each member movement.
 Every four years is led an "Orientations General Assembly" which prepares and decides the action plan of MIJARC Europe for the next four years.
-The next one is scheduled for 2021.
+The next one is scheduled for 2029.

+Working topics (2025 - 2029)

+After the OGA in 2025 it was decided to structure MIJARC Europe's work around several thematic priority areas.
+The orientations discussed by its member organisations include:

+Youth participation and democracy – strengthening the participation of rural young people in democratic processes, supporting local youth initiatives and promoting active citizenship.

+Agriculture and rural development – advocating for rural youth, sustainable agriculture and agroecology, including engagement with European agricultural and rural development policies.

+International cooperation and networking – strengthening cooperation between member organisations, facilitating international exchanges and increasing the participation of rural young people in European and international activities.

+Values, faith and dialogue – reflecting on MIJARC Europe's values and its Christian roots while fostering dialogue and inclusion across its network.

+Organisational development and governance – strengthening the internal structures, sustainability and development of MIJARC Europe and its network.

-Working topics
+Working topics (2017 - 2021)

 MIJARC Europe's Action Plan for 2017-2021 includes specific objectives on the topics of: